Cases in which police officers were charged in shootings

 AMBER GUYGER

-Guyger was indicted in November for the September 2018 killing of 26-year-old Botham Jean.
+Guyger was indicted in November and convicted Tuesday for the September 2018 killing of 26-year-old Botham Jean.
 Authorities say Guyger told investigators that while returning home from work, she mistook Jean’s door for her own and that she shot him inside his home when he didn’t obey her commands.
-In Texas, the sentence for murder is from five to 99 years in prison.
+In Texas, the sentence for murder is from five to 99 years in prison, but the judge also instructed jurors on a so-called sudden passion defense, which carries a range of two to 20 years behind bars.

 JASON VAN DYKE